DominoKorean/Render-dragon-shader-list/README.md

 > [!NOTE]
 > **The shader below does not support materials of version 1.20.80 or higher.**

-> If you want to use these shaders in the latest version, please use the Wind's [Scion Hub's Patch APP](https://github.com/DominoKorean/Render-dragon-shader-list/blob/main/patchedapp.md#winds-scion-hubs-patch-app).
+> If you want to use these shaders in the latest version, please use the [MCPatch]().

 <br/>
 <br/>